karan-singare/express-tester/README.md

-# ks-express-utilities
+# express-utilities
-This is a collection of some classes for backend development using nodejs
+This is a class containing some methods useful for testing and express application using mocha, chai, superset and nyc